Gold rally hits pause as Fed rate decision looms

 PHOTO

-Gold prices eased on Tuesday after scaling an all-time high, while all eyes were on the U.S. interest rate decision that traders are betting may bring an outsized cut.
+Gold prices eased on Tuesday after scaling an all-time high while all eyes were on the U.S. interest rate decision that traders are betting may start with an outsized cut.

 "A 50-bp Fed rate cut this week, coupled with more dovish policy signals, is likely to send spot gold above $2,600," said Han Tan, chief market analyst at Exinity Group.